racket/racket/README.md

 ### Key Features

-- Multi-paradigm: functional, imperative, object-oriented, logic programming
+- Supports functional, imperative, object-oriented, and logic programming
 - Language-oriented: create new syntaxes and DSLs with powerful macros
 - Comes with DrRacket, a beginner-friendly IDE
-- Popular in education and academic research
+- Used in education, research, and production
-- Package ecosystem, module system, and REPL
+- Includes a package ecosystem, module system, and REPL

-> “Racket is not just a language — it’s a platform for building languages.”
+For detailed instructions, see the [Build Guide](build.md)

 ---